openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step7.md

 In order that you can still run commands from the command line as a cluster admin, the ``sudoer`` Role has been enabled for the ``developer`` account.
-To execute a command as a cluster admin use the ``--as system:admin`` option to the command.
+To execute a command as a cluster admin add the ``--as system:admin`` option to the command.

-Before running the operator, Kubernetes needs to know about the new custom resource definition the operator will be watching.
+Before running the Operator, Kubernetes needs to know about the new custom resource definition the Operator will be watching.

 ### Deploy the Memcached Custom Resource Definition (CRD):

 `oc create -f deploy/crds/cache_v1alpha1_memcached_crd.yaml --as system:admin`{{execute}}

-By running this command, we are creating a new resource type, `memcached`, on the cluster.
-We will interact with our Operator by creating resources of this type.
+By running this command, we are creating a new resource type, `memcached`, on the cluster. __We will give our Operator work to do by creating and modifying resources of this type.__

-## Run the Operator
+## Ways to Run an Operator

 Once the CRD is registered, there are two ways to run the Operator: